Responsibility for health and safety

 Risk: In view of precautions, monitoring and practice history: LOW RISK.

-Affected staff: The only staff affected by DSE safety issues are those whose work requires the use of DSE for continuous periods of an hour or more on most working days.
-In practice this means that only the receptionist and the Practice Director are affected by these provisions.
+Affected staff: The only staff affected by DSE safety issues are those whose work requires the use of DSE for continuous periods of an hour or more on most working days: Health and Safety (Display Screen Equipment) Regulations 1992.
+This means that the receptionist and the Practice Director are affected by these provisions.
+Dentists, hygeinists and nurses may also be affected if they routinely spend an hour a day or more on study, clinical record keeping or audit tasks: this means that Jo Giddy is also affected by the regulations (NB Jo was added to the list with effect from August 2018, though she had been working with DSE for periods of over an hour for some time before this).

-Equipment selection: The practice has installed high resolution flat screen LCD monitors that do not flicker as old CRT screens do.
-The new monitors also have a very high refresh rate that helps reduce eye strain.
+Equipment selection: The practice has installed very large, high resolution flat screen LCD monitors that make it easy to read the text; also they do not flicker and have a very high refresh rate that helps reduce eye strain.
 Keyboards are provided with wrist supports and are inclinable to enhance comfort and reduce the risk of RSI.
 All areas where DSE is used has been fitted with CAT2 lighting to help reduce eye strain.

 Workstation assessment: The Practice Director is responsible for workstation design and assessment.
 Indeed, he actually built the workstations at reception and in the office.
-Assessment is carried out in accordance with guidance published by the Occupational Health Service for Primary Care in Devon and Cornwall.
+Assessment is carried out annually in accordance with guidance published by the Health and Safety Executive and includes consideration of the comfort of the hands, wrists and forearms, seating position, legroom, size of work space, size of any screen, lighting and glare, etc. At the time of writing (August 2018) all workstations have been assessed as adequate.

-Problems and issues: There have been no problems or issues in relation to Display Screen Equipment since November 1998 when Joanne Giddy and Neil Phillips took on responsibility for the practice.
+Problems and issues: There have been no problems or issues in relation to workstations and Display Screen Equipment since November 1998 when Joanne Giddy and Neil Phillips took on responsibility for the practice.

 Storage of drugs and dental supplies